huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Shear)
 TODO: More?/ AUTH

 The `Shear` animator can be used to perform a shear mapping on an element.
-One can use `Degrees`, `DegreesX` or `DegreesY` to specify a shear, og an arbirarty vector using the `Vector` property.
+One can use `Degrees`, `DegreesX` or `DegreesY` to specify a shear, og an arbitrary vector using the `Vector` property.

 ## $(Attractor)

 The `Attractor` is used to give a more natural movement to animations.
 It acts as an intermediary between an animator and its target.
 An `Attractor` will continuously animate its target towards its `Value` using a simple form of physics simulation.
-We can combine this behavior with animation by animating the attractors `Value` property.
+We can combine this behavior with animation by animating the attractor's `Value` property.
 ```
 <Panel ux:Name="somePanel">
 	<Translation ux:Name="someTranslation"/>